ChajinShin/SimilarityChecker/README.md

 ## How to use
 Specify *'query_directory'* and *'key_directory'* from config.yaml file.
 If you use *'visualization'* task, then also do *'result_directory'*.
 In case of 'visualization' task, directory must be image file.
-In contrast, in case of 'numeric' task, directory must be folder.
+In contrast, in case of 'numeric' task, directory must be folder that contains images.

 ```
 dataset: